 Smack Shack (Minneapolis)

 Warm up all winter long at this floofer favorite!
-They’ve got you covered with newly-installed infrared patio heaters.
+Smack Shack has got you covered with infrared patio heaters and wind blockers.
 Their famous lobster rolls might be served cold, but they’ll make you so happy you forget all about the weather.
-Reservations required.
+Patio tables are first pup, first serve.

 Stanley’s Northeast Bar Room (Minneapolis)

 You know NE Minneapolis’ staple Stanley’s is pup-obsessed when they proudly proclaim their year-round dog-friendliness on the front page of their site (sounds like our kind of people).
 Their spacious patio offers a warm and toasty yappy hour as well as a three-course menu that is sure to please even the most discerning doggos.
-Reservations required.
+Reservations available; walk-up pups allowed if space is available.

 Utepils Brewing (Minneapolis)

 At this North Minneapolis spot, “good living comes from good brewing,” and from cuddling up with pup in their new winter beer garden complete with tents, fires, Christmas trees, and food trucks.
 Talk about cozy!
-No reservations required.
+No reservations required at Utepils Brewing.

 Waldmann Brewery (St. Paul)